-PCP rifles have now been classed as requiring a Fire-arms license (F.A.L.).
+As of October 2010, PCP rifles have now been classed as requiring a Fire-arms license (FAL)).
 I totally support this law change.
 I think it might be the demise of PCP rifles in NZ.
-I own one, and it is extremely powerful in .22, but also very expensive at $1,700.
-Now that a FAL is required to own one, it makes better sense to buy a semi .22 firearm for $500.
+I own one, and it is extremely powerful in .22, but also very expensive at around $1,700 for the rifle and accessories.
+Now that a FAL is required to own one, it makes better sense to buy a semi .22 firearm for $500+.
 The main reason they were so popular is due to their power, & not requiring a FAL.
 While there are still some advantages in using a PCP, such as pest control in confined spaces – there are also very low velocity .22 ammunition that is just as safe and quiet.
-It will be interesting to watch what happens :0)
+It will be interesting to watch what happens.

 25mm diameter sealed unit